itahir07/Python_For_Data_Analysis/README.md

-# Here i'm uploading python for data analytics from beginner to advanced level
+# Here i'm uploading python for data analytics from beginners to advanced level